Bayt Jann: Antiquity

-Crusader and Mamluk periods
+Crusaders and Caliphates

 In the Crusader era it was known as Beitegen.
 In 1249, John Aleman transferred land, including the casalia of Beitegen, Sajur, Majd al-Krum and Nahf to the Teutonic Knights.

 According to local legend, Druze families in the area lived in scattered colonies in the hills near sources of water until the 13th or 14th century.
 Two hunters looking for hyraxes stumbled upon a cave where they found an ancient cistern filled with water.
 Concluding that this was a good place for permanent settlement, several families settled on the site of what would become Bayt Jann.

-Ottoman period
+Ottoman Empire

-In 1517, the village was incorporated into the Ottoman Empire with the rest of the land of the Israelites, and in 1596, Bayt Jinn appeared in Ottoman tax registers as being in nahiya (subdistrict) of Akka under the liwa' (district) of Safad.
+In 1517, the village was incorporated into the Ottoman Empire with the rest of Palestine, and in 1596, Bayt Jinn appeared in Ottoman tax registers as being in nahiya (subdistrict) of Akka under the liwa' (district) of Safad.
 It had a population of 102 households and 5 bachelors, all Muslims.
 They paid taxes on silk spinning (dulab harir), occasional revenues, goats and/or beehives, olive oil press and/or a press for grape syrup.

 In August 1754, the missionary Stephan Schulz visited the village.
 He noted that the inhabitants produced water-skins, and described the grapes of the region as particularly large and fine.

 The American biblical scholar Edward Robinson described Bayt Jann in 1852 as a "large well-built village", with houses made of limestone and 260 male residents, all Druze.
 In 1875, the French explorer Victor Guérin visited the village, which he called Beit Djenn.
 He estimated it had two hundred inhabitants, all Druze.
 He further noted that "A few years ago it was much larger, as is indicated by the abandoned houses which are beginning to fall into ruins.
 I am told that their occupants have fled to the Hauran to escape conscription. (...)
 The flanks of the hill on which the village stands are covered with vines which creep along the ground; their grapes [are] of a prodigious size..."
 In 1881, the Palestine Exploration Fund's Survey of Western Palestine described Beit Jenn as a good village built of stone, with 300 Muslims and 100 Druze, with extensive gardens and vineyards.Old stones have been reused in village homes, and cisterns and tombs carved into rock have also been found.

 A population list from about 1887 showed Bayt Jann to have about 1,215 inhabitants; all Druze.